cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 1. Select the "cf Subnet" from the **Subnet** list.
 1. Click the **Route table** tab in the bottom window to view the route tables.
 1. Click the route table ID link in the **Route Table** field.
-1. Select the route and click the **Routes** tab in the bottom window.
+1. Select the route to display the route details in the bottom window.
+Click the **Routes** tab.
 1. Click **Edit** and complete as follows:
     * **Destination**: 0.0.0.0/0
     * **Target**: Select the NAT instance from the list.